Our Projects

 That’s why a co-ordinated response is needed to ensure the sustainable development for all in the region.

-In the Kogelberg Biosphere Reserve, our partner, the Grabouw Development Agency, or GDA, is playing a key role to help address this.
+In the Kogelberg Biosphere, our partner, the Grabouw Development Agency, or GDA, is playing a key role to help address this.

 Grabouw Development Agency